Portable 12-Volt Refrigerator Guide For 2019

 Dometic CF-18

-The Dometic CFX line are true portable refrigerators using a compressor to cool the units and are great choices for portable car refrigerators.
+The Dometic CFX line are true portable refrigerators using a compressor to cool the units.
+They are great choices for portable car refrigerators.

 If you are looking for a smaller portable car fridge, then the three choices below from the Dometic CF line are worthy options.